By Fiona McKim

 Morpheus8 for skin firming

-Morpheous8 non-surgical facelift and skin rejuvenation is perfect for those who want the rEsults of a facelift, without having a facelift.
+Morpheous8 non-surgical facelift and skin rejuvenation is perfect for those who want the results of a facelift, without having a facelift.
 This innovative treatment targets deep layers of a patient’s skin to remodel collagen.
-After the treatment, the effects won't be seen for 4-6 weeks, as that's how long it takes for the skin to rebuild and tighten.
+After the treatment, the effects won't be seen for four to six weeks, as that's how long it takes for the skin to rebuild and tighten.
 Expect to see significantly lifted skin, especially around the jaw and eye area.
-Morpheus8 is a favourite with the Hollywood set thanks to its impressive results and zero downtime (the most you can expect to experience is a little redness).
+Morpheus8 is a favorite with the Hollywood set thanks to its impressive results and zero downtime (the most you can expect to experience is a little redness).
 Treatments generally take 15- 20 minutes after numbing, which takes about 20- 25 minutes.